gnauhzTzu/DataScienceResources/DataScience.md

 ********************************************
 TIPS IN PRACTICE

-a single node H20 server with 12GB RAM can parse and train around 24 GB csv file, while R in the same machine can't handle the file with same size.
+A single node H20 server with 12GB RAM can eat and train around 24 GB csv file, while R can't handle the same size file with the same RAM.

 As far as I know, `fread()` in `data.table` has the best performance in importing (big) csv files.
 It also has a lot convenience features: